 Living in a mission

-Beginning in the 1650s, many Native people who had been converted to Catholicism came to settle in the St. Lawrence Valley near the settlements of French colonists around Québec City, Trois-Rivières and Montréal.
-These Natives were referred to as “domiciled”, which means to treat a new region as ones permanent home.
+Beginning in the 1650s, many Indigenous people who had been converted to Catholicism came to settle in the St. Lawrence Valley near the settlements of French colonists around Québec City, Trois-Rivières and Montréal.
+These peoples were referred to as “domiciled”, which means to treat a new region as ones permanent home.

-Seven of these Native villages still exist today.
+Seven of these Indigenous villages still exist today.